 ARE Changes

-In addition, NCARB is expecting to launch minor updates to the ARE on April 27, 2026.
-These updates focus on minor adjustments to some exam objectives and formatting adjustments to case studies.
-The changes will not impact the ARE’s overall division structure, number of items per division, or testing time per division.
-Candidates’ passed divisions, including divisions reinstated through the retirement of the former rolling clock policy, will not be impacted.
+In addition, NCARB launched minor updates to the ARE on April 27, 2026.
+These updates focused on minor adjustments to some exam objectives and formatting adjustments to case studies.
+The changes did not impact the ARE’s overall division structure, number of items per division, or testing time per division.